How To Clean The Inside of Bottles & Vases

 To Remove Odors:

 • Pour a solution of water and baking soda into the vase and let stand for several hours.
-Wash clean and odors should be gone, if not just repeat the process.
+Wash well and odors should be gone, if not just repeat the process.